Lake Wobegon

-Lake Wobegon is a fictional town created by Garrison Keillor as the setting of the recurring segment "News from Lake Wobegon" for the radio program A Prairie Home Companion broadcast from St Paul, Minnesota.
+Lake Wobegon is a fictional town created by Garrison Keillor as the setting of the recurring segment "News from Lake Wobegon" for the radio program A Prairie Home Companion broadcast from Saint Paul, Minnesota.
 The fictional town serves as the setting for many of Keillor's stories and novels, gaining an international audience with Lake Wobegon Days in 1985.
 Described as a small rural town in central Minnesota, the events and adventures of the townspeople provided Keillor with a wealth of humorous and often touching stories.

 Keillor has said that people often ask him if it is a real town, and when he replied that it was not, they seemed disappointed because "people want stories to be true".
-So he began to say it was in "central Minnesota, near Stearns County, up around Holdingford, not far from St. Rosa and Albany and Freeport, northwest of St. Cloud", which he says is "sort of the truth, I guess."
+So he began to say it was in "central Minnesota, near Stearns County, up around Holdingford, not far from St. Rosa and Albany and Freeport, northwest of St. Cloud", which he says is "sort of the truth, I guess".

 Name

-Keillor has said the town's name comes from an old Native American word meaning "the place where we waited all day in the rain [for you]."
+Keillor has said the town's name comes from a (fictional) Native American word meaning "the place where we waited all day in the rain [for you]."
 Keillor explains, "Wobegon sounded Indian to me and Minnesota is full of Indian names.
 They mask the ethnic heritage of the town, which I wanted to do, since it was half Norwegian, half German."
 The English word woebegone means "affected with woe."